 “More and more influential voices and performance venues are calling on arts education to take center stage in school improvement efforts within the city,” said Louise Kennelly, executive director of the D.C.
 Collaborative.
 “While our budget is small, we serve more than 30,000 DC public school students and teachers.
 We’ve learned to pool our resources with our member institutions who sell us tickets at a reduced rate and often waive ticket prices to ensure public school students from D.C. are able to come through the door and see a performance”.

 Both organizations – one with a multi-million dollar budget and nationally recognized events and another with a fraction of the funds and fundraising dollars generated through small events – have managed to unite communities in an effort to serve children and promote their causes.

 Interested in joining in and learning more about which cause you can support in the coming months?
 Visit www.Fundraisers.com/causes to learn more.

 If you have a notable charity or event that you believe should be featured in the Beltway of Giving, we want to hear from you: DCthisweek@gmail.com.

-Jade Floyd is a managing associate at a D.C.-based international public relations firm and has served on the board of directors for several non-profits.
-She is a frequent volunteer and host of fundraising events across the District supporting arts, animal welfare and education programs.
-Follow her on Twitter @DCThisWeek.
+Jade Floyd is a managing associate at a D.C.-based international public relations firm and has served on the board of directors for the D.C.
+Arts and Humanities Education Collaborative for nearly five years.
+She is a frequent volunteer and host of fundraising events across the District, supporting arts, animal welfare and education programs.